 Watching the Almabtrieb in Reith im Alpbachtal is an experience not to be missed, especially if it’s your only chance of witnessing an Almabtrieb in Tyrol.
 It really showcases the best Austrian traditions all in one place.
 I must admit we were a bit overwhelmed by the masses of people in some areas.
 However, the town is big enough to find a quiet spot from where to watch the homecoming of the cows.

 Fast facts about an Almabtrieb

 - In Tyrol, around 110,000 heads of cattle, 70,000 sheep, 5,500 goats and 2,000 horses graze on high Alpine pastures during the summer.

 - The seasonal migration of livestock between summer and winter pastures is also called transhumance.
 Transhumance, as practiced in the Alps, where the animals move from the valleys to the high mountain pastures, is called vertical transhumance or Alpine transhumance.

 - The reason why so many animals are driven into the mountains in summer is that there aren’t enough grazing areas in the valleys.
 The farmers need the hay for winter.
 The grass on the mountain pastures is also much healthier, resulting in better quality milk.

-- Some of the popular cattle drives in Tyrol are the ones in Mayrhofen, Kufstein, Kirchberg in Tirol, Pertisau, Hopfgarten, and, of course, Reith im Alpbachtal.
+- Some of the popular Almabtriebe in Tyrol are the ones in Mayrhofen, Kufstein, Kirchberg in Tirol, Pertisau, Hopfgarten, and, of course, Reith im Alpbachtal.
 Read more about them here.